 After you have clicked the Advanced button, you’re going to see a lot of options and preference panes you don’t need to worry about.
 This is the menu you would use to manually add networks, look into your TCP/IP settings, your network hardware settings, and your Mac’s unique Wi-Fi Address.
-You can also drag the networks into the order you’d prefer to use, in case you routinely switch between one or more Wi-Fi networks during your day.
-To do that, just click and drag networks up and down the list, in order of your preferred priority.
+If there are different Wi-Fi networks you use regularly, you can select and drag the network to customize their order.
+All you have to do is click on a network and drag it up or down.

 Hopefully that should clear up your network issue.
-Try rebooting your Mac and reconnecting to the network if you’re still having trouble.
+You might need to reboot your Mac and connect to the internet again to resolve any issues.
 And if you’re still having trouble after that, it might be time to check out one of our other guides — you might have a bigger problem on your hands.

 - How to find the IP address of your router for customization and security